-- (a) Vermin.
-Premises, buildings, and structures shall, by generally accepted methods of extermination, be maintained free of vermin and rodent harborage and infestation. - (b) Rubbish and garbage.
-Every person who occupies and controls a dwelling unit shall dispose of all rubbish and garbage in a clean and sanitary manner by placing it in proper garbage receptacles.
+- (a) [Vermin.]
+Premises, buildings and structures shall, by generally accepted methods of extermination, be maintained free of vermin and rodent harborage and infestation. - (b) Rubbish and garbage.
+Every person who occupies and controls a dwelling unit shall dispose of all rubbish and garbage in a clean and sanitary manner by placing it in proper storage facilities.
 The owner shall be responsible for providing the receptacles for the storage of garbage and rubbish.
 Removal shall be at such frequent intervals to prevent buildup. - (c) Drainage.
-Every yard shall be properly graded to obtain thorough drainage and to prevent the accumulation of stagnant water in the yard or under the structure. - (d) Overgrown Vegetation.
-Every yard and all exterior property areas shall be kept free of overgrown vegetative plant growth which is detrimental to public health or provide breeding places for flies, insects., rodents, or other similar pests. - (e) Protective Treatment.
+Every yard shall be properly graded so as to obtain thorough drainage and so as to prevent the accumulation of stagnant water in the yard or under the structure.

+- (d) Noxious weeds.
+Every yard and all exterior property areas shall be kept free of species of weeds or plant growth which are noxious or detrimental to health or provide breeding places for flies or insects.
+(Ord. of 6-15-98) - (e) Protective Treatment.
 All exterior surfaces, including but not limited to, doors, door and window frames, cornices, porches, trim, balconies, decks, and fences shall be maintained in good condition.
 Exterior wood surfaces, other than decay-resistant woods, shall be protected from the elements and decay by painting or other protective covering or treatment.
-Peeling, flaking and chipped paint shall be eliminated, and surfaces repainted.
-All siding and masonry joints as well as those between the building envelope and the and the perimeter of windows, doors, and skylights shall be maintained weather-resistant and water-tight.
-All metal surfaces subject to rust or corrosion shall be stabilized and coated to inhibit rest and corrosion.
+Peeling, flaking and chipped paint shall be eliminated and surfaces repainted.
+All siding and masonry joints as well as those between the building envelope and the perimeter of windows, doors, and skylights shall be maintained weather-resistant and water-tight.
+All metal surfaces subject to rust or corrosion shall be stabilized and coated to inhibit future rust and corrosion.
 Oxidation stains shall be removed from exterior surfaces.
 Surfaces designed for stabilization by oxidation are exempt from this requirement.
 (Ord. of 4/16/12)